J. Jonathan Hawk

-Jon Hawk is an associate in the Firm's Commercial Litigation Practice.
+Jon Hawk is a partner in the Firm's Commercial Litigation Practice.
 He represents clients involved in high-stakes litigation and also serves in an advisory role, providing compliance and regulatory counsel in non-contentious matters.
 Jon represents clients from a wide range of industries, including technology, social media, telecommunications, manufacturing and retail.

 His litigation practice focuses on a broad range of complex business disputes, including matters implicating domestic and international data protection and privacy laws and consumer class actions, as well as company governance and fiduciary duty issues.